gthorisson/ORCID-example-client-app-rails/README.md

 Simple web application built with [Ruby on Rails](http://rubyonrails.org) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/) which demonstrates how to do simple integration with the [ORCID API] (https://github.com/ORCID).

-By [Gudmundur A. Thorisson] (http://www.gthorisson.name), University of Leicester / University of Iceland / ORCID
+By [Gudmundur A. Thorisson] (http://www.gthorisson.name), University of Iceland / ORCID

+The main purpose of the app is to demonstrate the coolness of the ORCID OmniAuth strategy: https://github.com/gthorisson/omniauth-orcid/

 ## Getting started